ExpressionEngine/ExpressionEngine/changelogs/patch.md

 - Fixed a bug where logins to the control panel were not always redirected to the proper page.

+- Fixed a bug where Live Preview threw errors if the template used a category parameter in the channel entry tag.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists